crossplane/docs/content/master/concepts/composition.md

       - type: regexp
         regexp: '^af-.*'
         result: Somewhere in Africa
+    fallbackTo: Value # Not needed.
+This is the default.
     fallbackValue: Unknown

+# If fallbackTo is set to Input, the output will be the input value if no
+# pattern matches.
+# In the example below, if the value in the 'from' field is 'us-west', the
+# value in the 'to' field will be set to 'West US'.
+# If the value in the 'from' field is 'eu-west', the value in the 'to' field
+# will be set to 'eu-west' because no pattern matches.
+- type: match
+  match:
+    patterns:
+      - type: literal
+        literal: us-west
+        result: West US
+      - type: regexp
+        regexp: '^af-.*'
+        result: Somewhere in Africa
+    fallbackTo: Input
 ```

 `math`.
 Transforms values using math.
 The input value must be an integer.